DiamondLightSource/fa-archiver-py3/docs/fa_sniffer.rst

 The fa_sniffer device driver provides a character device interface to the Diamond FA sniffer PCI express card.
-This card captures fast acquisition frames to memory at a data rate of one frame every 100 microseconds, where a data frame contains X and Y position data for 256 FA nodes.
+This card captures fast acquisition frames to memory at a data rate of one frame every 100 microseconds, where a data frame contains X and Y position data for up to 1024 FA nodes.

 Frames are buffered in memory and made available through the character device `/dev/fa_sniffer0`, and a careful client of this device can capture a continuous